 Targeted Lung Health Checks

-Find out what lung health checks are, how they’re helping to diagnose lung cancer early, and how we can support you if your check shows other problems in your lungs.
+Find out more about lung health checks, what the benefits are, and how we can support you if your lung health check finds anything in your lungs.

 What are targeted lung health checks?

-The targeted lung health checks screening programme is helping to find lung cancer earlier, sometimes before people have any symptoms.
+Lung health checks can help to find lung cancer early, sometimes before people have any symptoms.
 This means people can be treated more quickly, and treatment is more likely to be successful.
+Find out more about how lung cancer is diagnosed and treated.

 Speak to your GP if you have symptoms

-• a cough that doesn’t go away after three weeks, or that gets worse
+• a cough that does not get better, or which gets worse

 • coughing up blood

-Your GP can arrange tests to work out what’s causing your symptoms.
-It’s important to work out why you’re having symptoms so you can get the right treatment plan.
+It’s important to work out why you’re having symptoms so you can get the right treatment.

 Why have I been invited for a lung health check?